smashgg/developer-portal/docs/intro.md

 https://api.smash.gg/gql/alpha
 ```

-Our recommended way to test out requests is using our [API explorer.](https://developer.smash.gg/explorer) However, it is still possible to use cURL or any other method of making HTTP requests.
+Our recommended way to test out requests is using our [API explorer.](https://developer.smash.gg/explorer) You can also use cURL or any other method of making HTTP requests.
 Calls should be made via a POST request with a JSON payload containing the body of your query in the **query** parameter.

 ## Authentication